Sign up to get full access to all our latest content, reports, webinars, and online events.

 Maryam Irfan, Industrial Decarbonization Network: Cristina, can you tell us about your role and work as an R&D Engineer, in charge of piloting and managing projects for methane emissions reduction at GRTgaz?

-Cristina Lopez, GRTgaz: I've been working at GRTgaz for more than four years, focusing on methane emissions detection and reduction.
+Cristina Lopez, NaTran: I've been working at GRTgaz for more than four years, focusing on methane emissions detection and reduction.
 One of my main responsibilities is organizing site-level campaigns, which are currently a key priority due to European regulations and the OGMP 2.0 reporting standards.
 Additionally, I am responsible for evaluating different technologies for methane detection, I then advise operators on the best solutions depending on their use cases.

 My role also involves overseeing activities related to both detection and quantification.
 On the reduction side, we explore methods for mitigating methane emissions.
 Lastly, we collaborate with other laboratories and groups, such as GERG, the European Gas Research Group, to broaden our research and development efforts.